Panic! At The Disco Frontman Brendon Urie Comes Out As Pansexual

 In an interview with Paper magazine today, Panic!
 At The Disco’s frontman Brendon Urie came out as being pansexual.
 “I guess you could qualify me as pansexual because I really don’t care.
 If a person is great, then a person is great.
 I guess this is me coming out as pansexual,” says Urie.

 The former Kinky Boots star recently married wife Sarah Orzechowski in 2013.
-Urie stated that, “I’m married to a woman and I’m very much in love with her but I’m not opposed to a man because to me, I like a person.”
+Urie stated, “I’m married to a woman and I’m very much in love with her but I’m not opposed to a man because to me, I like a person.”
 In the past, Urie has identified himself as straight and sexually fluid but now he seems to be putting a label on things.

 The emo-rocker previously hinted at his pansexuality in 2013 when speaking to PrideSource by stating he finds himself “attracted to dudes all the time.
 I’m like, ‘Wow, that’s a beautiful man.
 There’s no shame in it.”